amitmse/in_Python_/Random_Forest/README.md

 ## Algorithm (for both classification and regression)

-	1. Draw ntree bootstrap samples from the original data
+	1. Select a subset of data and variables: Draw ntree bootstrap samples from the original data

-	2. For each of the bootstrap samples, grow an unpruned classification or regression tree, with the following
+	2. Develop decision trees on the selected data: For each of the bootstrap samples, grow an unpruned classification or regression tree, with the following
 		modification: at each node, rather than choosing the best split among all predictors, randomly sample mtry of the predictors and choose the best split from among those variables.
 (Bagging can be thought of as the special case of random forests obtained when mtry = p, the number of predictors)

-	3. Predict new data by aggregating the predictions of the ntree trees (i.e., majority votes for classification, average for regression).
+	3. Final tree based on averaging: Predict new data by aggregating the predictions of the ntree trees (i.e., majority votes for classification, average for regression).

 	An estimate of the error rate can be obtained, based on the training data, by the following: